CamHuse/PHYS-15CL-Project/Ordered Parts/README.md

-This file houses 3D models for all of the parts we ordered and used to make the inverted pendulum
+This file houses 3D models for all of the parts we ordered and used to make the inverted pendulum.

 - Threaded Rotary Shaft: this was the primary rotary shaft housed in the Hub.
 The threads let it connect to the T-Bracket.
 - CUI_Device: this was the encoder used to detect the angle of the inverted pendulum.